zoltantoth0409/liferay-portal/readme/JAVADOC_GUIDELINES.markdown

     [@return](ADVANCED_JAVADOC_GUIDELINES.markdown#return-tags), etc.) for
     each method; without them, the method Javadoc is incomplete.
 6. Start a method description with *Returns*, if the method returns a value.
-7. Don’t explicitly refer to collections in descriptions (e.g., *list of articles*).
+7. Don't explicitly refer to collections in descriptions (e.g., *list of articles*).
 Use, instead, the plural (e.g., *the articles*) or *all the* (e.g., *all the articles*).
 8. When referring to another class, try to either link using *{@link entity}*